 Women to Be Honored at KSC Awards Banquet

-The President’s Outstanding Women of New Hampshire Awards are based on exceptional service and leadership, especially in the area of equality for women.
-The following are this year’s recipients:
+The President’s Outstanding Women of New Hampshire Awards are based on outstanding service and leadership, especially in the area of equality for women.
+This year’s recipients:

 Valerie Nettleton will receive the award given to a KSC student.
 Nettleton, a senior, is pursuing a major in psychology.
 After arriving at the College in 2001, she quickly got involved in student life and governance and won the Outstanding First-Year Student in Leadership and Service award.
 She has been a member of student government for all four years and is currently vice president of the Class of 2005.

 Mary Mayshark-Stavely, interim director of the Child Development Center, will receive the award given to a College faculty or staff member.
 Mary, who began working at the College as a facilitating teacher since 1986, has contributed to the campus and the community as an educator, teacher, event organizer, and administrator.
 Mayshark-Stavely has organized many notable events on campus, producing the New England Storytelling for Children Conference each April for the last 14 years.